NUbots/NUbots/module/strategy/FallRecovery/README.md

 ## Description

 A strategy module that handles relaxing when falling and getting up when we hit the ground and have settled.
-Ensures that the GetUp planner has higher priority than the FallingRelax planner
+Ensures that the GetUp planner has higher priority than the FallingRelax planner so it doesn't fail during GetUp.

+It is recommended that this task be given higher priority than any other running provider in the system so nothing can interrupt it.

 ## Usage